ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Stoneskin

-You take 10% less damage.
+Incoming Potency for damage is decreased by 10.
 You also take half Earth-Aspected Damage.

 ### Status: Stop